Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 ### 2. Object

-As we have already seen that, House Owner will access and use all the Rooms of the House and its Items.
-Similarly, to access all Class Method and Variable we use Objects.
+As we have already seen that, **House Owner** will access and use all the **Rooms** of the House and its Items.
+Similarly, to access all **Class Method** and **Variable** we use **Objects**.
 We can create one or many object for a same Class.
 Example we can say for a house there might be one or many owners.

-Here is an example of Object -> Here “objHouseOwner” is the Object for a class which will be used to access all variable and Method of a class.
+`objHouseOwner` is the Object for a class which will be used to access all variable and Method of a class.

 {% highlight csharp %}
 namespace ConsoleApplication1